How many foreign troops are in Afghanistan?

 International troops were sent to Afghanistan by the Western military alliance Nato after the Taliban were ousted in 2001 following the 9/11 attacks in the United States.
-Most foreign forces are scheduled to leave by the end of this year.

 That depends on how you look at it.